SystronLab/srsRAN-Quectel/README.md

 AT+QPING=1,"8.8.8.8"
 ```

-Once the connection is successful and you see wwan0 as an interface,
+Once the connection is successful and you see wwan0 as an interface, You're all set to run the script in the robot folder on boot.

-You're all set to run the script in the robot folder on boot.
+If the wwan interface is still not visible then check if you have cdc-wdm and qmi_wwan modules using `modprobe`